MeghanPokorski/Market-Research-and-Competitive-Analysis/README.md

 * Identification and analysis of key competitors, including a SWOT analysis
 * Analysis of A/B test data to evaluate marketing campaign performance
 * Visualization of key insights and findings using Tableau.
-* Development of a comprehensive report and PowerPoint presentation to communicate results
+* Development of a comprehensive report to communicate results
 * Provision of actionable insights and recommendations for optimizing future marketing campaigns

 The project will exclude: